Generic measure preserving transformations and the closed groups they generate: Notions and lemmas on unitary representations of

 Two instances of the representation $\rho_x$ that we will use most are the above instance on the space $\widetilde{L^2}(\mu)$, for a measure $\mu$ compatible with $x$, and the instance on the space $L^2(\mu\res U)$, where $\mu$ is a measure compatible with $x$ and $U$ is a basic set for $x$.
+Here, by $\mu\res U$, we understand a Borel measure on $C_x$ defined by

+for Borel subsets $A$ of $C_x$.
 Note that here $\mu\res U$ is marginally compatible with $x$.
 The next lemma describes an embedding between these two representations.

 \begin{lemma} Let $\mu$ be a measure compatible with $x$, and let $U$ be a basic set for $x$.
 There exists a Hilbert space map

 that is equivariant between $\rho_x$ in $L^2(\mu\res U)$ and $\rho_x$ in $\widetilde{L^2}(\mu)$. \end{lemma}